reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 ---
 ```

-### Test the New Login
+### Test the New Login Page

 Now you're ready to test!
-Start the Hugo server if it's not still running.
-Browse to `http://localhost:1313`.
+Start the Hugo server if it's not still running and browse to `http://localhost:1313`.
 You should see a new menu item on the left labeled `Login`.
 Click on this menu, and you should see the login form.
 Try logging in with the same Okta account you registered with, or try adding a new account using a different email address.

 ![Hugo Login with Okta](/img/hugo-okta-login.jpg)